 On November 8th when PM Narendra Modi suddenly announced demonetisation whole country was thrown into turmoil.
-Mad rush to deposit now illegal tender of Rs 500 and Rs 1000 notes has resulted in long lines at banks and at the same time lines and foot falls at shops and business premises have vanished.
+The mad rush to deposit now illegal tender of Rs 500 and Rs 1000 notes has resulted in long lines at banks and at the same time lines and foot falls at shops and business premises have vanished.
 As cash gets rationed businesses and industry that depend on cash have been directly impacted.
-A surprise in this list is fast growing e-commerce industry in India and is the reason is over dependence on Cash on Delivery as payment method.
+A surprise in this list is fast growing e-commerce industry in India and is the reason is over dependence on Cash on Delivery as a payment method.
 Every e-commerce company either you talk about amazon or flipkart or snapdeal, each of these companies are facing a great loss.

 Cash on Delivery the biggest innovation of Indian e-commerce

 In India, 80% sales of e-commerce industry are Cash on Delivery.
 In last 5-7 years Indian ecommerce industry has come of age from few startups doing few thousand orders a day to an industry with a 15 billion plus annual GMV (Gross merchandise volume) run rate.
 Apart from logistics and ensuring delivery across almost all pin codes in India, the biggest innovation has been Cash on Delivery (COD).
 COD was truly innovative in multiple ways.